 Did you know that foreign employees posted to Norway are subject to certain important parts of the Norwegian working environment Act?
-Find out how your company can fulfill the mandatory requirements.
+Find out how your company can comply with employee rights in Norway.

 Employees working in Norway are covered by the Norwegian working environment Act (“arbeidsmiljøloven”).
 Due to the implementation of the EU directive concerning posted employees, foreign employees assigned to Norway are also covered by parts of the legislation.

 The Norwegian Working Environment Act is intended to secure conditions of employment, a safe working environment, and a meaningful work situation for all employees.
 The employer is responsible for complying with the requirements of the Act.

 To ensure that the employers comply with the requirements of the Working Environment Act, the Norwegian Authority supervises enterprises.
 The fines for not complying with the regulations are high.

 Written work agreement